 - Features (available for free)

-Moreover, I did a suggestion for a new dashboard widget on the GitHub repository and a member of the team answer me in the same day!
+Moreover, I did a suggestion for a new dashboard widget on the GitHub repository and a member of the team answered me the same day!
 Efficiency 🙂

 Matomo for Modern SharePoint - for everybody